osonus/oson/UserGuide.md

 The second two general rules specify how to put these previous rules into practice by using either a Java code based configuration, or annotation based configuration, or both, at global, class and field levels.

 In order to achieve these features, two Java classes and two Annotation classes are used, with similar names and patterns:

 2 Java classes:
-ca.oson.json.Oson.ClassMapper
+  * ca.oson.json.Oson.ClassMapper
-ca.oson.json.Oson.FieldMapper
+  * ca.oson.json.Oson.FieldMapper
 2 Annotation classes:
-ca.oson.json.ClassMapper
+  * ca.oson.json.ClassMapper
-ca.oson.json.FieldMapper
+  * ca.oson.json.FieldMapper

-The Java classes have slight more features than their corresponding annotation classes, owing to the fact that annotation can only support primitive types and Enum, not even null value.
+The Java classes have slightly more features than their corresponding annotation classes, owing to the fact that annotation can only support primitive types and Enum, not even null value.
 These classes contain more features than all configuration abilities from external sources, including com.fasterxml.jackson, com.google.gson, org.codehaus.jackson, javax.persistence, and javax.validation.
 To simulate the null default concept in annotation, NONE enum entry is introduced to various enums, including the BOOOLEAN enum, which has 3 values: BOOOLEAN.TRUE, BOOOLEAN.FALSE, BOOOLEAN.NONE, corresponding to true, false, and null in Boolean Java type.
-This way, the value false can be used to over ride previous true value.
-For example, if a field in ignored in external Java classes, and we cannot change its source code, but we can easily set ignore to be false using FieldMapper class.
+This way, the value false can be used to override previous true value.
+For example, if a field in ignored in external Java classes, and we cannot change its source code, yet we can easily set ignore to be false using FieldMapper class.

 The detail overriding rules are:

-1. Global Java configuration at the top;
+1. Global Java configuration at the top
-2. Apply annotations from other sources at the second level;
+2. Apply annotations from other sources at the second level
-3. Override these previous settings with annotation from Oson, which is ca.oson.json.ClassMapper;
+3. Override these previous settings with annotation from Oson, which is ca.oson.json.ClassMapper
 4. Override last 3 settings using Java code configuration.
 This configuration class is ca.oson.json.Oson.ClassMapper.
 At this step, we have class level configuration for the current Java class.
-The following steps of each field in this class will use this setting as the basis for each of its own configuration;
+The following steps of each field in this class will use this setting as the basis for each of its own configuration
-5. Using the ClassMapper created at step 4, a new FieldMapper object is created;
+5. Using the ClassMapper created at step 4, a new FieldMapper object is created
-6. Apply configuration information from other sources to this FieldMapper;
+6. Apply configuration information from other sources to this FieldMapper
 7. Apply configuration information from Oson field annotations class to this FieldMapper.
-Oson has a single Field annotation class, which is ca.oson.json.FieldMapper;
+Oson has a single Field annotation class, which is ca.oson.json.FieldMapper
-8. Apply configuration information using Java code, with the help of Oson Java configuration class: ca.oson.json.Oson.FieldMapper;
+8. Apply configuration information using Java code, with the help of Oson Java configuration class: ca.oson.json.Oson.FieldMapper
-9. Make use of this final configuration data to configure how a field in a Java class is mapped, for both of its name and value.
+9. Make use of this final configuration data to configure how a field in a Java class is mapped, for both of its name and value

 Once you understand these overriding rules, you will be able to configure any Java class at ease.